lexytxt/messagesfrom061/messages/eyes-wide-shut.md

 and her eyebrows raised up.

 It started at
-the casino entrance,
+the blinding casino entrance,
 where she was shit out of luck.

 It started on
-the glittery blackjack table,
+the blackjack table,
 where she spent her last buck.

 It started in